BestTimesToVisit.com Logo

 food

-Pack a gourmet picnic from a local Las Vegas deli and find a secluded spot along the Red Rock Wash.
-Enjoy your meal surrounded by the towering sandstone cliffs, listening to the gentle desert breeze – a far more intimate dining experience than any restaurant.
+Pack a gourmet picnic from a local Las Vegas deli and find a secluded spot at one of the many picnic areas.
+Enjoying your meal surrounded by the towering sandstone cliffs offers a far more intimate and memorable dining experience than any Strip restaurant.

 Best time: Oct-Apr